-We are an emerging growth company engaged in the business of exploring mining claims in Nevada, USA.
-We have no proven reserves at our Sleeper Gold Project in Nevada.
-The following discussion updates our plan of operations for the foreseeable future.
-It also analyzes our financial condition and summarizes the results of our operations for the years ended June 30, 2015 and 2014 and compares each year's results to the results of the prior year.
+We are an emerging growth company engaged in the business of acquiring, exploring and developing precious metal projects in the United States of America.
+Paramount owns advanced stage exploration projects in the states of Nevada and Oregon.
+We enhance the value of our projects by implementing exploration and engineering programs that are likely to expand and upgrade known mineralized material to reserves.
+The following discussion updates our outlook and plan of operations for the foreseeable future.
+It also analyzes our financial condition and summarizes the results of our operations for the years ended June 30, 2016 and 2015 and compares each year's results to the results of the prior year.

-Plan of Operation - Exploration:
+Outlook and Plan of Operation: